timcash/timcash/README.md

 Samples of integrating popular open source libs to get students up to speed quickly on contributing to real systems. https://chromatic.systems

-## Upgrading education systems
-Live feedback, ambient learning, exploration supported by a group of mentors and peers.
-The purpose of this system is to spark creativity and spontaneous re-categorification of knowledge.
-- no tests
-- no grades
-- no homework

-## Why learning 1 on 1 and pair programming
-Building together can greatly accelerate learning.
-A small amount of time a few days a week practicing a skill.
-We work with real systems and code to develop a style that fits your needs.
-After the inital setup of the workspace there are no taxonomies or hierarchies, no checklists or rubrics.
-Maybe it will be sound, poetry, or a game.
-Maybe it will be a new way to think about the world.

 ## Geospacial Systems with Open Source
 ![A globe partitioned into hexagons](images/soilsite_d3_h3.png)